 The Jacobite ’45

 After fighting for the Stuart cause in the failed Jacobite Rising of 1715, William Murray, Marquess of Tullibardine, was excluded from the succession to the Dukedom of Atholl, which, on the death of his father, passed to his younger brother, James Murray, who became the 2nd Duke of Atholl.
 William also took part in another failed Jacobite attempt in 1719.
 After exile in France, and in a bid to reclaim his land and titles, William returned to Scotland with Charles Edward Stuart and raised the Athollmen in the Jacobite Rising of 1745.
 These men formed the bulk of the Atholl Brigade, which would be commanded by William’s brother, Lord George Murray.
 Lord George had also fought for the Stuarts in the 1715 and 1719 risings.
 He was initially hesitant in joining

-Despite lukewarm support for Charles in Scotland, the Jacobite military campaign began successfully with the outmaneuvering of Government forces led by Lieutenant-General Sir John Cope in the Highlands, the capture of Edinburgh and then victory over Cope’s army at the Battle of Prestonpans on 21st September 1745.
-Following this, the Jacobites then moved into England with the intention of capturing London, removing the Hanoverian George II and returning the House of Stuart to the throne of Great Britain.
+Despite lukewarm support for Charles in Scotland, the Jacobite military campaign began successfully with the outmanoeuvring of government forces led by Lieutenant-General Sir John Cope in the Highlands, the capture of Edinburgh and then victory over Cope’s army at the Battle of Prestonpans on 21st September 1745.
+Following this, the Jacobites then moved into England intending to capture London, remove the Hanoverian George II and return the House of Stuart to the throne of Great Britain.
 However, with a lack of support in England, promised French assistance not

 Retreat to Inverness